readmodifywrite/comma_rav4_ir_filter/README.md

 I ordered one of [these](https://www.amazon.com/gp/product/B07N2Z9NHL).

+It is a 10 mm by 1 mm cylindrical IR filter.
+These are commonly used for cameras.

 Also order some VHB tape if you don't have any.
 It's ridiculously useful stuff.

 ## Printed  mount